reedmusic/exercises/jazz/cool/cool6.md

 1. Name the interval between these two instruments in the majority of the head.

 	<details>Third</details>

-1. Which instrument plays the higher note?

-	<details>Trumpet</details>

 1. Describe how the relationship between the instruments changes in the middle of the head (0:56)